imper86/php-inpost-api/README.md

 [take a look in Resource directory](src/Resource)

 ## Contributing
-Any help will be very appreciated.
+Any help will be very appreciated :)